 You can download the data as a csv file, or as richer JSON data.
-You can download it once, or on an ongoing basis, depending on your needs — and EveryPolitician can even inform you automatically when there are any changes to your parliament.
+You can download it once, or on an ongoing basis, depending on your needs — and EveryPolitician can even inform you automatically when there are any changes to a specific parliament.

 Where EveryPolitician is used